 - by the age of 85, about 1 person in every 5 will have some degree of dementia.4

 Dementia can sometimes affect younger people and can run in families, although this is less common.

-Mild Cognitive Impairment (MCI) is a less-serious memory problem.
-It does interfere with your everyday life in a major way, and it is not severe enough to be called dementia.
+Mild cognitive impairment (MCI) is a less serious memory problem.
+It does not interfere with your everyday life in a major way, and it is not severe enough to be called dementia.
 You may notice that you:

 - forget names of people, places, passwords